Business Line of Credit for Small Businesses | Business Loans

 1. The business is a profitable operation that is capable of generating additional revenues.

-2. Management has command of the working capital cycle of the business, the repetitive process of when expenses like inventory and payroll have to be funded to produce products or services, and when the
+2. Management has command of the working capital cycle of the business, the repetitive process of when expenses like inventory and payroll have to be funded to produce products or services, and when the resulting revenues will be collected.

 3. The business has a plan for using the LOC to cover specific expenses at specific times and knows when the resulting revenue collections will be used to make payments.